Why should I care about fire safety?

 Patented internationally, Holz100 is the most unique and exclusive product which fulfills most, if not all,ideal building standards which includes a world record in thermal insulation, a fire safety rating 5 times better than of any other conventional building system (in case of fire, poisonous vapors are non-existent and there is practically no increase in surface temperature opposite side of the wall – allowing Holz100 to be used as firewalls), 99.9% barrier to electromagnetic radiation and achievement of passive house standard ratings for energy use and airtightness.
 Forces of nature has a minimal effect on Holz100 structures as it has survived numerous earthquakes in Japan without any damage, has defied the strongest storms in German coastal regions, suffering no major flood damage and are easily habitable after flooding.

 As Holz100 is composed exclusively of unadulterated wood, it results in an indoor climate with no boundaries between the layers impermeable to vapor and humidity; hence why we offer a 50-year guarantee against mold and condensation.
 Holz100 is an oasis of well-being with perfectly natural thermal insulation, storage and buffering which brings pleasant warmth in winter and a comfortable coolness in summer.
-Holz100 also naturally stabilizes the temperature and humidity fluctuations high energy efficiency and low energy cost which air tightness ensures any heat loss.
-Holz100 is a dream for allergy sufferers because of the fungal resistance of the exclusive moonwood we use and its natural reduction in household dust.
+Holz100 also naturally stabilizes the temperature and humidity fluctuations and brings you high energy efficiency and low energy costs as its air tightness ensures any heat loss.
+It is an achievable dream for allergy sufferers because of the fungal resistance of the exclusive moonwood we use and its natural reduction in household dust.

 Holz100 is the first building component system ever to receive a GOLD Cradle to Cradle certification as a material completely waste-free in its life cycle: a resource-efficient product which allows for reuse and avoid landfill waste.
 We use only solar energy and produce more energy than we use in the processing / manufacturing of our elements.